Practice Lead, Enterprise

-Yolanda is one of those people who has been looked to for leadership from a young age.
+Yolanda has been looked to for leadership from a young age.
 A shining beacon of clarity amid the dust of uncertainty, Yolanda steered Flight Centre Canada through its start-up and growth years, honing her own leadership competencies over decades of hands-on experience.
 New offerings, new divisions, tactical shifts, mergers — she navigated the company and its leaders through all of it, embedding consistent and workable solutions for teams of up to 1000 people.
-Now she brings her expertise to Roy Group, where we keep her busy running our central BC presence.
+Now she brings her expertise to Roy Group, leading our Enterprise vertical.

-My formal schooling is in Theatre Arts.
-My leadership learning is hard-won from the corporate environment.
+My formal schooling is in theatre arts, but my leadership learning is hard-won from the corporate environment.
 I have over 20 years of experience there, most of which came through my 18+ year career at Flight Centre Travel Group.
 My time as VP Retail Operations Canada and VP Leadership Development Americas set me up to understand the unique challenges of leading large teams and dispersed multinational teams, and gave me first-hand insight into the power of a coaching approach to leadership.
-Working in a fast-paced, highly driven business environment taught me the impact of prioritizing self-development, and illustrated for me how a leader’s conduct either makes or breaks a team.
+Working in a fast-paced, highly driven business environment taught me the impact of prioritizing self-development, and showed me how a leader’s conduct either makes or breaks a team.

 Connecting deeply — recognizing the individuality of each person — makes me a better facilitator and coach.
 I can sense when there’s a question waiting to be asked or a story needing to be told, and I hold myself to the expectation that each person on a Roy Group course or in a coaching session will walk away feeling a connection – to the content, to the tools, or to me.
 That connection must be made in order for each individual to truly reap the transformative benefits of our work.
 My mission is to ensure each person takes away something of value from their experience with Roy Group that they can use in business and in life.